-- Be able to describe the field of electronic medical records. - Document proficiency in preparing the documentation necessary in medical billing. - Demonstrate a basic proficiency in anatomy and physiology to the extent required for medical billing, coding and insurance personnel. - Be able to prepare billing documents and provide record quality control.
+- Be able to describe the field of electronic medical records. - Demonstrate a basic proficiency in anatomy and physiology to the extent required for medical billing, coding and insurance personnel. - Be able to prepare billing and insurance documents and provide record quality control. - Practice medical billing and coding skills in an electronic environment. - Be proficient in the use of ICD-9-CM, ICD-10-CM, CPT-4 & HCPCS Level 2 coding systems. - Through co-op placement, be workplace ready upon graduation.